mBartoldus/fourier/README.md

 transforms.

 ## fourier
 The fourier function returns the real and imaginary coefficients of a given curve.
+The returned object also contains a `spectrum` property, which represents the magnitude of the wave's harmonics.
 ```javascript
 // a sine wave whose wavelength spans the array
 const sine = new Float32Array(1000);